 Our markets can be positively or negatively impacted by the effects of governmental and regulatory matters.
 We are affected not only by energy policy, laws, regulations and incentives of governments in the markets into which we sell, but also by rules, regulations and costs imposed by utilities.
 Utility companies or governmental entities could place barriers on the installation of our product or the interconnection of the product with the electric grid.
-Further, utility companies may charge additional fees to customers who install on-site power generation; thereby reducing the electricity they take from the utility, or for having the capacity to use power from the grid for back-up or standby purposes.
+Further, utility companies may charge additional fees to customers who install on-site power generation, thereby reducing the electricity they take from the utility, or for having the capacity to use power from the grid for back-up or standby purposes.
 These types of restrictions, fees or charges could hamper the ability to install or effectively use our product or increase the cost to our potential customers for using our systems.
 This could make our systems less desirable, thereby adversely affecting our revenue and profitability potential.
-In addition, utility rate reductions can make our products less competitive which would have a material adverse effect on our operations.
-These costs, incentives and rules are not always the same as those faced by technologies with which we compete.
-However, rules, regulations, laws and incentives could also provide an advantage to our distributed generation solutions as compared with competing technologies if we are able to achieve required compliance in a lower cost, more efficient manner.
+In addition, utility rate reductions can make our products less competitive which would have a material adverse effect on our operations, laws and incentives could also provide an advantage to our distributed generation solutions as compared with competing technologies if we are able to achieve required compliance in a lower cost, more efficient manner.
 Additionally, reduced emissions and higher fuel efficiency could help our customers combat the effects of global warming.
 Accordingly, we may benefit from increased government regulations that impose tighter emission and fuel efficiency standards.

 In February 2009, the President of the United States signed into law the American Recovery and Reinvestment Act of 2009 ("ARRA").
 ARRA has dedicated billions of dollars towards clean energy research and deployment.
-Some of Capstone's distributor's projects in Fiscal 2010 were partly funded by ARRA by providing funding to state energy programs, most notably in Pennsylvania.
-Members of Congress introduced legislation in calendar 2009 and 2010 that may benefit Capstone in Fiscal 2011, including energy and climate change legislation that will promote low and carbonless power generation applications.
+Some of Capstone's distributors' projects in Fiscal 2010 were partly funded through ARRA with payments made directly to federal agencies.
+Members of Congress introduced legislation in calendar 2009 and 2010 that may benefit Capstone in Fiscal 2012.
 In addition, certain proposed changes to the Internal Revenue Code of 1986 may result in positive tax benefits for our end users.
-This proposed legislation also targets hybrid electric and natural gas-powered vehicles.
-Additionally, Capstone continues to engage with U.S. policymakers to develop government programs to promote low emission products.
+This proposed legislation targets CHP, hybrid electric and natural gas-powered vehicles.
+Additionally, Capstone continues to engage with Federal and State policymakers to develop government programs to promote the deployment of Capstone's low emission and energy efficient products.
 We cannot provide assurance that any such legislation will be enacted, however, or that it will benefit us if enacted.

-In California, the Self Generation Incentive Program was modified to allow natural gas-fired CHP applications to receive rebates.
-However, at this time, management believes that our end users would not realize any significant benefits to their capital equipment purchase plans until the second half of calendar 2010.
+In California, the Self Generation Incentive Program was modified to allow natural gas and energy efficiency CHP applications to receive rebates.
+However, at this time, management believes that our end users would not realize any significant benefits to their capital equipment purchase plans until the second half of calendar 2011.